briandrum/codes.forchagrin.com/_chapters/chapter-331-operation-generally.md

     of the Traffic Code.
     (ORC 4511.26)

-## 331.03   Overtaking, passing to left; driver’s duties
+## 331.03   Overtaking, passing to left; driver's duties

 1. _(a)_ The following rules govern the overtaking and passing of vehicles proceeding in the same direction: